modin-project/modin/docs/installation.rst

 Modin also depends on Ray_.
 Ray is a task-parallel execution framework for parallelizing new and existing applications with minor code changes.
-Currently, we depend on the most recent Ray code, some of which has not yet been released.
+Currently, we depend on the most recent Ray release: 0.5.0.
-As a part of our build process, we will also install the latest Ray from their published nightly wheels.

 Building Modin from Source
 --------------------------